MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.diagnostics.finitefact.md

 Package: [Microsoft.Quantum.QSharp.Foundation](https://nuget.org/packages/Microsoft.Quantum.QSharp.Foundation)

-Declares that a given floating-point value represents a finitenumber, failing when this is not the case.
+Checks whether a given floating-point value represents a finitenumber, and throws an exception if this is not the case.

 ```qsharp
 function FiniteFact (d : Double, message : String) : Unit